by Doc Quantum and Libbylawrence

 “It’s almost time for the meeting.
 I’ve kept the others waiting long enough.
 I should really tell you at the same time as them.”
 At that, Donna and Roy walked into the meeting room.

 “Thank you all for coming,” Donna said as she took her place at the meeting room table — the place where Dick would be sitting if he were still here, and still leader.
 Now Donna was the leader, and she knew she had to summon enough strength to provide the leadership this incarnation of the Titans needed.
-No more emotional displays such as she had let Roy see would be acceptable now.
-She felt she needed to be strong, not only for herself, but for Garth and even Hank, as well.
+Emotional displays such as she’d let Roy see would no longer be acceptable.
+She needed to be strong, not only for herself, but for Garth and even Hank.

 “So are we off to bash some Commies’ heads in, or what?” said Hawk.

 Donna knew this was going to take some patience.

 Forcing herself to smile, she prepared to explain the current mission to the gathered heroes.
 She had little doubt that she could rely on Garth, Roy, and Wally — assuming the speedster could finish his JLA duties in time to join them.
 Hawk was certainly capable — capable of anything.
 He was naturally full of grief and anger at the loss of his brother, and wasn’t handling things well.
 There had to have been things left unsaid between the odd couple of siblings that could now never be spoken.
 While Garth’s sorrow was etched on his face, he would soldier on with his usual placid manner; Hawk, however, could explode at any moment.
 This meant he would need watching.
 As for Jason Todd, the new Robin, Donna could only judge him based on two certainties: first, if he wore that costume, then he had been chosen and trained by Batman, and second, that meant that, inexperience or not, he was very, very good.